 In October 2010, the requirements in IAS 39 related to the derecognition of financial assets and financial liabilities were incorporated unchanged into IFRS 9.

-The IASB had originally envisaged making changes to the derecognition requirements of IAS 39.
-In the summer of 2010, however, the IASB revised its strategy, having concluded that IAS 39's requirements in this area had performed reasonably during the financial crisis.
-IAS 39's derecognition requirements have therefore been incorporated into IFRS 9 unchanged, while new disclosure requirements were instead issued in October 2010 as an amendment to IFRS 7 'Financial Instruments: Disclosures'.
+The IASB concluded that IAS 39's requirements in this area had performed reasonably during the financial crisis.
+Instead, new disclosure requirements were issued in October 2010 as an amendment to IFRS 7 'Financial Instruments: Disclosures'.